 Pursuant to the requirements concerning accounting for regulated operations we capitalize, as regulatory assets, incurred and accrued costs that are probable of recovery in future electric and natural gas rates.
 We base our assessment of whether recovery is probable on the existence of regulatory orders that allow for recovery of certain costs over a specific period, or allow for reconciliation or deferral of certain costs.
 When costs are not treated in a specific order we use regulatory precedent to determine if recovery is probable.
 We also record, as regulatory liabilities, obligations to refund previously collected revenue or to spend revenue collected from customers on future costs.
-Of the total regulatory assets net of regulatory liabilities, approximately \$130.1 million represents the offset of accrued liabilities for which funds have not been expended.
+Of the total regulatory assets net of regulatory liabilities, approximately \$119.1 million represents the offset of accrued liabilities for which funds have not been expended.
 The remainder is either included in rate base or accruing carrying costs.

-Details of other regulatory assets and other regulatory liabilities are shown in the tables below.
+Details of regulatory assets and regulatory liabilities are shown in the tables below.
 They result from various regulatory orders that allow for the deferral and/or reconciliation of specific costs.
-Regulatory assets and regulatory liabilities are classified as current when recovery or refund in the coming year is allowed or required through a specific order or when the rates related to a specific regulatory asset or regulatory liability are subject to automatic annual adjustment.
+Regulatory assets and regulatory liabilities are classified as current when recovery or refund in the coming year is allowed or required through a specific order or when the rates related a specific regulatory asset or regulatory liability are subject to automatic annual adjustment.

-On October 12, 2023, the NYPSC approved the Proposal in connection with a three-year rate plan for electric and gas service at NYSEG effective May 1, 2023.
-Following the approval of the proposal most of these items related to NYSEG are amortized over a three-year period, except the portion of storm costs to be recovered over ten years, plant related tax items which are amortized over the life of associated plant, and unfunded deferred taxes which are amortized over forty three years.
-In accordance with the Schedule of Regulatory Amortizations included in the approved Joint Proposal, annual net amortization revenue for NYSEG is approximately \$39.0 million for the year ended December 31, 2024.
+On October 12, 2023, the NYPSC approved the proposal in connection with a three-year rate plan for electric and gas service at RG&E effective May 1, 2023.
+Following the approval of the proposal RG&E's plant related tax items are amortized over the life of associated plant, and unfunded deferred taxes being amortized over a period of forty-three years.
+A majority of the other items related to RG&E will be amortized over a three-year period.
+In accordance with the Schedule of Regulatory Amortizations included in the approved Joint Proposal, net amortization revenue for RG&E is approximately \$60.2 million for the year ended December 31, 2024.